-There’s something captivating in David Byrne’s spasmodic anxiety.
-You can find its eclectic manner in so much of the former Talking Heads’ frontman’s work, just teetering on the edge of shrieking paranoia.
+There’s something so captivating in David Byrne’s anxieties.
+You can find it in much of the former Talking Heads frontman’s work, teetering on the edge of shrieking paranoia.
 And so it goes for his latest album, American Utopia.
 His first individually-attributed title since 2004’s Grown Backwards, it’s almost reassuring to know that the fear of the present – with its political corruption and consumerist claustrophobia – has certainly not gone out of style.
 But Utopia itself might be ever-so-slightly hindered by that agitation; while the wit is as present as ever, the experimentation here can feel more like a jumble of ideas than anything coherent.
-Still, it’s a solid and at times exciting work, which recalls just why Byrne is the white-haired, wide-eyed new-wave prophet who entranced so many in the first place.
+Still, it’s a solid and at-times exciting work, which recalls just why Byrne is the white-haired, wide-eyed new-wave prophet who entranced so many in the first place.

 The dry wit that once spoke to psycho killers everywhere is fully intact